 Usually, colleagues play the first communication role in such cases by letting them know that they need to take a bath.
-But, if they still do not listen, the HR needs to step in and let that employee know about how their condition or behavior is affecting the productivity of the rest of the office.
+But, if they still do not listen, HR needs to step in and let that employee know about how their condition or behavior is affecting the productivity of the rest of the office.

 To address such issues, make sure that you are in a private space with that employee (Preferably with a mask).
 Comfort ensures a comfortable feedback response.
 Explain the situation subtly, and let them know that the conversation is happening not because of your opinion, but of the employee’s team itself.

 Announcing not so happy news

 An HR is the SPOC (Single Point of Contact) for any change within a company and this is one of the worst responsibilities too.
 Mostly, people receive general notifications (like mandatory participation in yoga day sessions) through emails, which makes sharing the lousy news easy.